PCC

 • Amino acid-based,

-• Obtained from sea algae,
+• Derived from marine algae,

 • Containing humic acids,

-• Bacteria and fungi-based.
+• Bacterial and fungal-based.

 Raw materials in the production of plant biostimulants

-Plant biostimulants can be obtained from a wide range of raw materials, including:
+Biostimulants can be obtained from a wide range of raw materials, including:

-• Compost: Organic compost and vermicompost.
+• Compost: organic and vermicompost.

-The role of adjuvants
+The role of excipients in biostimulants

-Surfactants perform a number of important functions:
+Surfactants in biostimulants perform a number of important functions:

-2. They improve the homogeneity of the mixture through better dispersion of the components.
+• In suspension formulations of microorganism-based biostimulants, they improve the homogeneity of the mixture through better dispersion of the components.